Situps during Pregnancy

 integrity.
 Damage to epiphysis (growth) plates is possible during

-severe trauma but extremely rare with weight weight training.
+severe trauma, but extremely rare with weight training.
+She will

-She will be much more likely to occur and injury during other
+be much more likely to incur an injury during other activities

-activities and sports, particularly if she does not perform regular
+and sports, particularly if she does not perform regular conditioning

 Your daughter can use more resistance with little danger,